Capital Markets Update Panel

 A: I’m generally optimistic about the Seniors Housing sector as a whole.
 Based on recent data, many facilities are in a much better position financially than this time last year.
 There are, however, several headwinds facing the Seniors Housing sector in the near term.

 First, is the continuing impact of COVID.
 At the time of this article, several countries are moving toward widespread lockdowns to battle a spike in cases and concern over additional variants of the virus.
 Second, recruiting, retention, and wages will continue to place pressure on facilities.
-Most owners and operators we talk with state this is one of their largest challenges behind occupancy.
+Most owners and operators we talk with state that this is one of their largest challenges behind occupancy.
 Third, rising costs and inflation will impact the operating margins of the facilities.
 From insurance to supplies, costs are rising.
-As a result of the same, owners and operators are exploring ways to both increase revenue and control costs.
+As a result of the sum, owners and operators are exploring ways to both increase revenue and control costs.

 Other lenders we talk with are considering all of those factors and are trying to determine how to best approach the market.
 Further, while regulators have been patient as financial institutions were addressing the crisis and the immediate need for relief of certain borrowers, that patience may start to wear thin with some borrowers if their operations continue to lag significantly behind their peers.
 Therefore, in addition to their internal discussions about prudent lending approaches in the current environment, some lenders also need to comply with changing agency guidance related to lending in this sector.

 Absent other events which change the landscape, I believe that lenders will continue to be active in the space and that capital will be available.
 However, I also believe that how lenders approach the Seniors Housing sector will change.
-In the near term, the advance rates (or LTVs) will be less aggressive and the costs, reserves and other structural elements will increase.
+In the near term, the advance rates (or LTVs) will be less aggressive and the costs, reserves, and other structural elements will increase.

 What our clients are saying